Melissa McMahon

 Melissa Fay McMahon (born 15 May 1976) is an Australian politician.
 She has been the Labor member for Macalister in the Queensland Legislative Assembly since 2017.
 She is a member of the Parliamentary Crime and Corruption Committee (PCCC) and the Legal Affairs and Community Safety Committee (LACSC) of the Queensland Parliament.

 Career

 Prior to her election to the Queensland Parliament, McMahon was a major in the Australian Army working in CIMIC, military police, information operations and career management.
 She served overseas in Timor-Leste in 2008 and 2011.
 She was also a senior sergeant in the Queensland Police Service, having worked on the Gold Coast, Logan and Brisbane.

 McMahon has bachelor's degrees in behavioural science, policing and secondary education with a diploma of public safety and qualifications in training and education.

 In the 2015 Queensland state election she ran in the seat of Albert, gaining a two-party-preferred swing of 10%, but lost to incumbent Mark Boothman.

 Personal life

-McMahon is President of the Beenleigh Neighbourhood Centre.
+McMahon was the President of the Beenleigh Neighbourhood Centre but, as of 2026, is the Vice President.
 She has three children.